seebaermichi/nera/README.md

 ### Src
 The `src` directory include the app itself.
 Here you find the `nera.js` file which includes all the functionality to run the
 app.

+### Plugins
-It also includes the `plugins` folder.
+The `src` folder also includes the `plugins` folder.
 In it you would place additional functionality.
-There is already an example,
+There is already an
-the main navigation.
+example, the main navigation.
+Find detailed documentation about plugins in the plugins [README file]().

 ### Views
 In the views directory you put all the layout files.
 We use [pug](https://pugjs.org/api/getting-started.html) as a templating framework.